 Council has supported the MASH solar bulk-buy initiative since it started in 2014.
 More than 300 shire residents have already chosen to go solar with MASH.

 We commend this program for its quality and value, as well as the wider benefits it delivers to our community and the environment.

-Is the Hub Foundation making any money out of MASH?
+Is the CVGA (the organiser of MASH) making any money out of bulk-buy?

-The non-profit Hub Foundation receives a small commission on each installation in order to make a contribution towards the costs of marketing and administration of the MASH project.
-The directors of the company receive no remuneration.
+The not-for-profit Central Victorian Greenhouse Alliance (CVGA) receives a small commission on each installation in order to make a contribution towards the costs of marketing and administration of the MASH project.